manjaripokala/dl-angular/README.md

 ## About Blog

-Documenting few of the interesting feature enhancements & related findings I contributed to in our Integrated Application Platform.
+Documenting few of the interesting feature enhancements & related findings / learnings, as I contributed to in our Integrated Application Platform.

 ## SQL / Databse